 II term Mean Viscous Stress Tensor – is due to laminar viscosity/dynamic viscosity.
-It is mean viscous stress tensor because mean velocity quantities are used.
+It is a mean viscous stress tensor because mean velocity quantities are used.

 III term Reynolds Stress Tensor – is due to averaging procedure that we apply on the Convection Term.

 In 1887, Boussinesq proposed that the Reynolds Stresses (τij) can be related to the mean velocity gradients by a turbulent (eddy) viscosity, µt.
-Here Turbulence is characterized by isotropic eddy viscosity μt which enhance mixing between various constituent of the flow.
+Here, Turbulence is characterized by isotropic eddy viscosity μt which enhance mixing between various constituent of the flow.

 The most natural framework to compute the two independent scales required for the eddy-viscosity μt ~ L2∕T ~ k2∕ε ~ k∕ω.
 One turbulence scale is computed from the turbulent kinetic energy, k, which is provided from the solution of its transport equation.
-The second scale is typically estimated from the dissipation rate of turbulence , ε, or its turn-over frequency, ω.
+The second scale is typically estimated from the dissipation rate of turbulence, ε, or its turn-over frequency, ω.

 Derivation of Turbulent Kinetic Energy Equation

-Turbulence Kinetic Energy (k) is the mean kinetic energy per unit mass associated with eddies in turbulent flow.
+Turbulence Kinetic Energy (k) is the mean kinetic energy per unit mass associated with eddies in a turbulent flow.
 Physically, the turbulence kinetic energy (k) is characterized by root-mean-square (RMS) of velocity fluctuations.
 Turbulence Kinetic Energy (k) only contains the normal/isotropic part of the Reynolds Stress Tensor.
-The shear component or anisotropic part of the Reynolds Stress (Which is very important in strong rotating flows) is not considered in 2 Equation Model Turbulence Modelling Approach.
+The shear component or anisotropic part of the Reynolds Stress (Which is very important in strong rotating flows) is not considered in the 2 Equation Model Turbulence Modelling Approach.

 After adding all the equations of normal stresses we will get an Equation for Turbulent Kinetic Energy, k as shown below.